devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Redux

-Redux [\[60\]](https://redux.js.org/) is an Architectural Pattern with a State Management solution.
+Redux [\[60\]](https://redux.js.org/) is State Management solution with an associated architectural pattern.
 It was originally built for React [\[20\]](https://facebook.github.io/react-native/) in 2015 by Dan Abramov.
 It was late ported to Flutter by Brian Egan in 2017 [\[61\]](https://pub.dev/packages/flutter_redux).
-In Redux, we use a *Store* as one central location for all our Business Logic.
-This Store is put at the very top of our Widget Tree and then globally provided to all Widgets using an Inherited Widget.
+Redux uses a *Store* as one central location for all Business Logic.
+This Store is put at the very top of the Widget Tree and then globally provided to all Widgets using an Inherited Widget.
 We extract as much logic from the UI as possible.
-It should only send actions to the store (such as user input) and display the interface dependant on the Current State of the Store.
-The Store has *reducer* functions, that take in the previous State and an *action* and return a new State. \[56\], \[58\], \[62\] So in Wisgen, the Dataflow would look something like this:
+It should only send actions to the Store (such as user inputs) and display the UI dependant on the current State of the Store.
+The Store has *Reducer* functions, that take in the previous State and an *Action* and return a new State. \[56\], \[58\], \[62\] So in Wisgen, the Dataflow would look something like this:

 ![Wisgen Favorite List with Redux](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-redux.PNG)

-*Figure 16: Wisgen Favorite List with Redux [\[11\]](https://github.com/Fasust/wisgen)*
+*Figure 16: Wisgen Redux Dataflow [\[11\]](https://github.com/Fasust/wisgen)*

+Let’s have a quick look at how an implementation of Redux would look like in Wisgen.
+Our possible *Actions* are:

+1. Adding a new wisdom to our favorites.
+2. Removing a wisdom from our favorites.

-Our possible *actions* are adding a new wisdom and removing a wisdom.
-So this is what our Action classes would look like:
+So this is what our *Action* classes would look like:

 ``` dart
 @immutable